 When you do need help from a teacher, you'll find that they will ask more questions than provide answers - their goal is to help guide you to the the next step, rather than give you the solution outright.
 Sometimes, you may even find that if you ask two different teachers for help on the same problem, they give you two different suggestions.
 Although it can be frustrating at the time to not just get the answer to your problem, our alumni have always thanked us later for making them work through it.
 And when you come up with the answer yourself, it's much more rewarding!

 Before you ask for help, make sure that you have gone through the lesson on debugging for the language you're working in and how to ask for help .
 Then, put in a help request at the help site for your class (your teacher will tell you on the first day).
 There are no limits on the number of questions you can ask, and there are certainly no "dumb questions", so long as you have taken the time to try to figure it out yourself.

 Teachers are not available outside of class hours - your problem-solving struggles should happen during class, so there should be no need to contact your teachers outside of class.
 Please respect their personal time by not asking them to stay after class to help you.

 Remember, the most important skill you'll learn at Epicodus is how to solve problems.
 Your teachers are merely your guides along this path.

-For our full-time program, if you miss more than 5 days of class, a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
-You may be expelled if you miss more than 10 days of class, or 3 days in one week.
-Your teacher may make an exception to this policy at their discretion and with the agreement of two other staff members.
-No exceptions will be granted after 15 missed days.
+For full-time full-stack students, if you are absent more than 5 days of class, a teacher will talk to you about your attendance, remind you of this policy, and send you an email.
+You may be expelled if you are absent more than 10 days of class, or are absent 3 days in one week.
+Staff may make an exception to this policy at their discretion.
+No exceptions will be granted after 15 absent days.

 If you need to take a leave of absence, Epicodus staff can arrange for you to re-join a later cohort.